 8. Pose like Superman

 Be confident.
 Be bold.
 Face your adversaries with your shoulders thrust back ala Superman.
 Author Joe Navarro reveals that open shoulders say “look at me, I am a leader; follow me.”
-He also advises that people who answer a question with a subtle shoulder rise might be revealing uncertainty, and in some instances, that they aren’t be truthful.
+He also advises that people who answer a question with a subtle shoulder rise might be revealing uncertainty, and in some instances, that they aren’t being truthful.
 (Psychology Today)

 9. Master the mirroring technique